buraksekili/tyk-docs/tyk-docs/content/tyk-on-prem/installation/kubernetes/helm-chart.md

 To set up an ingress for your Tyk Gateways see our [Tyk Operator GitHub repository](https://github.com/TykTechnologies/tyk-operator).

 ### Istio Service Mesh with Tyk as an Ingress
-To use Tyk's gateways as the ingress to your Istio Service Mesh simply change `gateway.enableIstioIngress: true` in the `values.yaml`.
+To use Tyk's Gateways as the ingress to your Istio Service Mesh simply change `gateway.enableIstioIngress: true` in your `values.yaml`.
 Ensure you are using an Istio manifest which disables the default Istio Ingress gateway.
-Check this [guide](/tyk-self-managed/istio/) for a detailed installation.
+See [As an Ingress with Istio Service Mesh]({{< ref "/content/tyk-on-prem/installation/kubernetes/tyk-kubernetes-ingress-controller.md" >}}) for more details.

 ## Next Steps Tutorials